7Rocky/IoT_Microservices/README.md

 To use database services locally, there are `mongo-dev.yaml`, `mysql-dev.yaml` and `rabbitmq-dev.yaml` (in a folder called `/dev`), which can be accessed from a NodePort.
 The microservices code are aware of dev/prod environments, you will not need to configure anything presumably.

+Kubernetes offers the possibility to configure environment variables.
+All relevant environment variables are placed in [env-configmap.yaml](https://github.com/7Rocky/IoT_Microservices/tree/master/manifests-k8s/config/env-configmap.yaml) and [secrets.yaml](https://github.com/7Rocky/IoT_Microservices/tree/master/manifests-k8s/config/secrets.yaml).

 ## 9. Deploy your own Docker images on Kubernetes

 Take a look at the YAML files and note that there is a property called `image: 7rocky/<name-of-the-image>`.
 You will need to change `7rocky` for your username, and put the name of the Docker image you want to deploy (the image must be uploaded to [Docker Hub](https://hub.docker.com)).

 However, if you just want to try the application, you are allowed to use the images that are already set, because they are accesible from Docker Hub.

-Kubernetes offers the possibility to configure environment variables.
-All relevant environment variables are placed in [env-configmap.yaml](https://github.com/7Rocky/IoT_Microservices/tree/master/manifests-k8s/config/env-configmap.yaml).

 ## 10. Stop the application